fontsplugin/plugin/readme.txt

 License: GPLv2 or later
 Stable tag: 1.7.6

-The easiest to use Google Fonts Plugin.
+The easiest to use Google Fonts Typography Plugin.
 No coding required.
 870+ font choices.

 == Description ==
 The [Google Fonts](https://fontsplugin.com/?utm_source=wporg&utm_campaign=intro) library currently contains 877 unique fonts.
 This plugin allows you to easily use any of them on your WordPress website.